lewislbr/gss/README.md

 # GSS

-GSS (Go serve SPA) is a web server for single-page applications written in Go.
+GSS (Go serve SPA) is a containerized web server for single-page applications written in Go.

 ## Features